Internal analysis · Zions Bancorporation

 #4Microsoft Power Automate

-Scores are weighted averages of dimension scores per tool.
-Higher = better fit for the current weighting.
-See methodology below.
+Weighted average of dimension scores per tool.
+Higher = better fit for the current weights.

 Weighted profile (radar)